 If your first coupling wasn't happily ever after, there are things to do to get it right the second time around.

-Discuss how you'll handle the day-to-day.
-There are bills to pay, accounts to reconcile.
+Discuss how you'll handle the day-to-day: There are bills to pay, accounts to reconcile.
 And somebody has to give the dog her heartworm pill.
-There are many unpleasant tasks that need to get done (and not necessarily how you'd like them to be), so you might have to bite the bullet and, yes, compromise.
+There are many unpleasant tasks that need to get done (and not necessarily done the way you'd like them), so you might have to bite the bullet and, yes, compromise.
 (Stop making that sour face.)
-Play to each of your strengths -- maybe one of you is a whiz at balancing a budget, and the other is great at shopping for cheap travel deals.
+Play to each of your strengths -- maybe one of you is a whiz at balancing a budget and the other is great at shopping for cheap travel deals.
 Divide and conquer.

-Consider getting a prenuptial or postnuptial agreement.
-Should your starry-eyed love flicker out, or if one partner -- cue stage whisper -- dies, such documents identify the assets each of you is bringing to the marriage, and spell out who gets what.
-When you make any joint purchases, be sure to discuss how you were title these assets.
+Consider getting a prenuptial or postnuptial agreement: Should your starry-eyed love flicker out or if one partner -- cue stage whisper -- dies, such documents identify the assets each of you is bringing to the marriage and spell out who gets what.
+When you make any joint purchases, be sure to discuss how you will title these assets.

 These are some key nuts-and-bolts moves that will smooth the transition into a second marriage for people who have merged their money with another's in the past.
 All this stuff is important, though, whether it's your first or fifth time saying "I do."